Admission Information

 Transfer Admission Information

-Get ready to apply!
-We know you have lots of questions, so we’ve assembled information on how to apply, application requirements, deadlines, cost of attendance, how to qualify for Florida residency and more.
+Get ready to start a whole new chapter!
+This page assembles all the information we think you'll need to navigate the transfer process smoothly.
+You'll learn how to apply, as well as application requirements, deadlines, cost of attendance, how to qualify for Florida residency and more.

 Before You Apply

 USF welcomes transfers!
-Prepare to become a Bull with our resources.
+These resources will help you prepare to become a Bull.

 Apply to USF

-It all starts with an application.
+Your new journey at USF starts with an application.
 What are you waiting for?
-It's time to join the Herd.
+It's time for you to join the Herd!

 After You Apply

-Now that you've applied, it's time to complete your application package.
-Start here to complete your next steps.
-If you've already been admitted, you're officially ready to become a Bull!
+Once you've applied, complete the rest of your application package.
+If you've already been admitted, complete your next steps to become a Bull!

 Disclosures